 "At-Will" vs. Contract Employment Terms

-Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
+"At-will" employment is the most common type of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
 So long as the reasons are not in violation of law, either the employee or the employer may end the position at any time under an "at-will" arrangement.
-Federal and state laws control the enforcement of employment clauses provisions for citizens of Ridgefield.
+When the parties use an employment contract, the terms of employment will be controlled by their state and federal laws, as applied to people living in Ridgefield.

 Anti-Discrimination laws in Ridgefield

-Discriminating at any time of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Ridgefield residents.
-People who live and work in Ridgefield must follow laws which make it illegal to discriminate on the basis of particular categories.
-These categories include race, gender, age, national origin, and disability.
+Discrimination is illegal at any time of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Ridgefield.
+Residents of Ridgefield are regulated by laws which make it illegal to discriminate against members of specific categories.
+These categories include race, age, gender, national origin, disability, and religion.